 How to understand geographical development and differentiation of our planet?

-Geography, University of Helsinki holds place 40 in Shanghai ranking 2017, and is also ranked among the top 50 in the world in QS World University Rankings by Subject 2017.
+Geography, University of Helsinki holds place 40 in Shanghai ranking 2017 and is also ranked among the top 50 in the world in QS World University Rankings by Subject 2017.
 Nearly 60 Master's students begin their studies in geography at the University of Helsinki every autumn.
-Our programme is based on high quality research groups which operate in some of the major fields of geography.
-The programme is divided into three study tracks: 1) physical geography, 2) urban and human geography & spatial planning, and 3) geoinformatics – and it provides the students with a set of skills that are essential in the contemporary labor market.
+Our programme is based on high-quality research groups which operate in some of the major fields of geography.
+The programme is divided into three study tracks: 1) physical geography, 2) urban and human geography & spatial planning, and 3) geoinformatics – and it provides the students with a set of skills that are essential in the contemporary labour market.
 The discipline of geography is an internationally recognized and vibrant scientific community which welcomes you to study at the University of Helsinki.

 Goal of the programme

 Students who graduate from the Master’s programme in geography have strong theoretical and practical skills.
-The education in geography offers a broad understanding in current social and environmental issues.
+The education in geography offers a broad understanding of current social and environmental issues.
 Our students can work as experts in their field, both independently and as members of multi-professional teams.

 The teaching within the programme is connected with the work of the geography research groups.
 It is often possible to write the final thesis as part of work in a research group or a research institute in a related field.